|

 They will not breed the same two dogs together over

-and over again.
+and over again or use the same male to every girl in their yard.
 Numerous repeat breedings do NOT constitute a breeding

 program with goals in mind to constantly move forward and improve